sql-sith/new-home-2021/dumpster-chris.md

+# 2023 29th Street NW

-# What Chris needs to throw into the dumpster
+## Places for Chris to look for dumpster items

 - storage crates in laundry room
 - books in office